Nusa Lembongan Travel Guide: Everything You Need to Know

 devils-tears-nusa-lembongan

-Most tourists stay around here.
-There are a few restaurants and a decent swimming beach (that is if the boats aren’t docked in the bay).
+This is one of the places where ferries drop passengers off and it’s a super a popular place to stay, especially if you’re on a budget.
+There are a few restaurants and a decent swimming beach and great offshore snorkeling (that is if the boats aren’t docked in the bay).

 Just one of the many breathtaking views on Nusa Lembongan.

-This is the main town on Lembongan.
-Head here to catch a glimpse of authentic village life.
+Speaking of Jungutbatu, this is the main town and a must-visit if you’re looking for things to do in Nusa Lembongan, especially if you want to catch a glimpse of authentic village life.
 There’s plenty of traditional Balinese architecture to see and lots of delicious (and cheap) Indonesian food to eat.

 nusa-ceningan-bridge